 Pediatric Esophageal Center Q&A

-Dr. Kunisaki's laboratory is funded by the National Institutes of Health and is largely focused on using novel scaffolds and stem cells derived from a patient's own tissues to better understand and treat several important pediatric surgical diseases.
-His team has developed techniques to reprogram tissues into pluripotent stem cells, and are working with collaborators to improve long-term outcomes for children with severe birth defects, including spina bifida and congenital diaphragmatic hernia.
+Dr. Kunisaki has published over 100 peer-reviewed manuscripts and book chapters.
+His laboratory is funded by the National Institutes of Health and is largely focused on using stem cells derived from a patient's own tissues to better understand and treat several important pediatric surgical diseases.
+His team has developed techniques to reprogram fetal and neonatal tissues into pluripotent stem cells and organoids, and are working with scientists and engineers to improve long-term outcomes for children with severe birth defects, including spina bifida and congenital diaphragmatic hernia.
+More recently, he founded the Eastern Pediatric Surgery Network (EPSN), a clinical research collaborative composed of pediatric surgeons from over 20 children's hospitals in the country.

-A native of southern California, Dr. Kunisaki graduated from Harvard College, the London School of Economics and Political Science, and Harvard Medical School.
+A native of southern California, Dr. Kunisaki graduated with honors from Harvard College, the London School of Economics and Political Science, and Harvard Medical School.
 He completed general surgery residency at the Massachusetts General Hospital/Harvard Medical School followed by a pediatric surgery fellowship at the University of Michigan.
+He also did additional research fellowships at the Massachusetts General Hospital and at Boston Children's Hospital.